STAR Kids Program Support Unit Operational Procedures Handbook

 • the SK-ISP.

-Refer to Section 3327.1, Process for Reviewing the Individual Service Plan Expiring Report, for more information about the ISP Expiring Report.
+PSU staff must refer to Section 3327, Individual Service Plan Expiring Report, for more information about the ISP Expiring Report.

 PSU staff must upload all applicable documents to the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART) case record.
 PSU staff must document the HEART case record.